-29. Risk of loss of CIS assets if an employee of the custodian acts in a fraudulent manner (e.g., falsifying records) or steals from client accounts.
+32. There is a risk of loss of CIS assets if an employee of the custodian acts in a fraudulent manner (e.g., falsifying records) or steals from client accounts.
 CIS assets could also be placed at risk if a third party acts in a fraudulent manner e.g. submitting fake withdrawal instructions to the custodian purporting to be the responsible entity.